Community Detection Guarantees Using Embeddings Learned by Node2Vec: Results

 we have that

-where $C$ is a constant depending on the (DC)SBM parameters, the node2vec hyperparameters, $A_{\infty}$ and $A_{2, \infty}$.
-In the case where we constrain $U = V$ within node2vec, the same result holds under scenarios i) and ii). \end{theorem}
+where $C$ is a constant depending on the (DC)SBM parameters, the node2vec hyperparameters, $\tilde{A}_{\infty}$ and $\tilde{A}_{2, \infty}$.
+In the case where we constrain $U = V$ within node2vec, the same result holds under scenarios i) and ii).
+Moreover, under all scenarios we can allow the number of communities $\kappa$ to grow with $n$ - provided $\kappa = o(n \rho_n)$ - and still maintain consistency as $n \to \infty$. \end{theorem}

 To give some intuition, we describe the form of $M^*$ when the graph arises from a SBM$(n, \kappa, \tilde{p}, \tilde{q}, \rho_n)$ model when using DeepWalk.
 In this case, we show in the Appendix that

 for some constants $\alpha$ and $\beta$ and $\delta_{lm}$ is the Kronecker delta.
 In the unconstrained case we have that